CloudNative-OracleAPAC/CloudNative-VBCS/MOB_PART_1.md

 ![alt text](resources/images/mob/20.png "Logo Title Text 1")

 Now you can choose a default layout for your home screen.
-Select **No Content**
+Select **No Content** then the **``Finish``**

 ![alt text](resources/images/mob/21.png "Logo Title Text 1")

 Expand **`mytravel`** in the **Application Navigator**.

 > *VBCS has created a page flow for each of the Navigation Items you specified earlier.
-It has also opened created a home screen for each flow and opened the first: requests-start.
+It has also created a home screen for each flow and opened the first: requests-start.
 It is the entry point to your application*.

 Collapse the **Application Navigator** and the **Page Structure** viewer (as necessary) by clicking on the collapse icons